lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/04-Vue/README.md

   let app = new Vue({
     el: '#app',
     data: {
-      // Set the defalut to false, all the `checked` attribute will be false by default
+      // Set the default to false for all the checkboxes
-      checkAllChecked: false,
+      allChecked: false,
-    }
+    },
     methods: {
       checkAllBoxes(event){
         // Code Here